 In 1986, polychlorinated biphenyl (PCB) use was banned in the UK for risks to health and the environment.
 Despite the ban, people have since suffered exposure - most notably in the workplace.

-If a person is affected by a PCB-related health condition, which can be related to negligent work practices, they are entitled to make an industrial disease claim.
+If you are affected by a PCB-related health condition, perhaps resulting from exposure at work, you may be able to make an industrial disease claim.

 Where are PCBs found?

 PCBs are a group of man-made chemicals with stable, fire resistant properties.
 They comprise of 209 different chlorinated compounds.
 From the 1930s they were widely used as coolants, insulating materials and lubricants in electrical equipment.

 Despite no longer being manufactured, PCBs can still be found in products dating before the ban.
 This includes paints, rubber products and plastics.
 In addition, they can be emitted from old electrical devices such as: refrigerators; televisions; transformers; switchgear; capacitors; and in starter units of fluorescent lights and fractional horsepower motors.

 Because PCBs can leak into the environment, anyone is potentially at risk.
 However, claims relating to PCBs are typically attributed to exposure in the workplace.

 Old equipment in plants, factories and industrial sites may still emit PCBs in the manufacturing process.
 In addition, workers involved in the removal, repair or disposal of PCB containing equipment or material are also susceptible to contamination.

 PCBs usually enter the body through contact with the skin.
 They can also be ingested through breathing in fumes or through swallowing.
 Inadequate protective equipment is frequently cited as a cause of PCB exposure, and may be evidence of an employer's negligence.